 Use plastic sheeting and tape to protect vulnerable elements of your home such as doors and windows.

 Primer isn't always needed for vinyl siding, but if there is surface damage, the color is peeling, or the color has worn away it is recommended.
 Allow for drying time according to the manufacturer's directions before applying paint.

 Paint your siding using a paint sprayer or roller, and cutting in around window and door frames with a brush.
 Apply two thin coats, allowing ample drying time in between them.

 For all your interior and exterior painting needs including painting vinyl siding, contact the experts at Five Star Painting today or call (888) 261-3633 to arrange for an estimate.
-You can further enhance the curb appeal of your home with these tips from The Grounds Guys®.
+You can further enhance the curb appeal of your home with these tips from our fellow Neighborly brand, The Grounds Guys®.